How to Safely Stretch Your Ears With Gauges

 - I recommend you sleep with your plugs in your ears.
 Sleeping without them can cause irritation, dryness, and cracking.
 (This could just be my preference.)

 - Once your ears completely heal, purchase a pair of wood plugs.
-Wood is very porous, which allows your ears to breath and reduces ear funk.
+Wood is very porous, which allows your ears to breathe and reduces ear funk.

 - Don't waste your money on a bunch of jewelry unless you plan to stay at that size.
 If you're rich—then do whatever you want.